TrademarkTrademark

 Static Analysis Tools: tfsec and Checkov

-While OPA and Sentinel operate on Terraform plans (intended state), static analysis tools inspect raw HCL code (defined state) to catch common misconfigurations early.
+OPA and Sentinel work on Terraform plans (the intended state), but static analysis tools read your raw HCL (the defined state) to catch common misconfigurations early.

 tfsec: Fast Security Scanning